spidersocks/unified-backend/content/en/faq/homework_policy.md

 ### Why do we have reading assignments?
 Reading assignments help children practise pronunciation, pacing, and intonation.
 Teachers can provide feedback, which helps children learn more efficiently.

-If you need adjustments to homework volume or format, please contact our staff:
-Phone +852 2537 9519; WhatsApp +852 5118 2819; Email info@decoders-ls.com
+If homework adjustments are needed, these will be arranged by our staff after discussion.

 ---